Apple Waffles are a comforting fall breakfast food with sweet apples and a touch of cinnamon.

 Extras to try in your Apple Waffles:

 - Try out apple pie seasoning in lieu of the cinnamon.
-This will give your Apple Waffles a little extra spice including the flavor of cloves.
+This will give your waffles a little extra spice including the flavor of cloves.

 - Use orange or lemon zest for an added flavor boost.
 I love apples and lemons.
 I think it would taste divine in this recipe.